Senior Executive Team

 Following the merger — as the new head of resource development and captain of the first-ever United Way Toronto & York Region fundraising effort — Daniele led the 2015 campaign to a record-breaking achievement: $100-million for United Way’s agencies, programs, and initiatives.
 In this capacity he also played a fundamental role in driving greater alignment between strategies for youth, poverty reduction, and community investment across Toronto and York Region.

 Before joining United Way Daniele served organizations like the Rexdale Community Health Centre; the Regional Municipality of York; Family Day Care Services; and Villa Charities Foundation.
 He is deeply involved in the community outside of his professional career.
 Daniele has been a member of the steering committee for CivicAction, and has volunteered on the boards of the Toronto Region Immigrant Employment Council (TRIEC); the Human Services Planning Board of York Region; and the Vaughan Community Health Centre.

 Daniele has a Masters in Social Work from the University of Toronto and Bachelor’s Degree from York University.
 He lives in Vaughan with his wife and 2 children.

-She has deep roots in the social services sector with expertise on community health.
+JoAnne has deep roots in the community and social services sector with expertise in community health.
 Through her independent consulting practice, she’s helped numerous organizations in areas such as capacity building, strategic planning, governance, and operations.
 A dedicated volunteer, she has held Board and Executive Committee positions for the Welcome Inn Centre.
 Her previous roles include Executive Director at the Guelph Community Health Centre and the North Hamilton Community Health Centre.

 JoAnne holds a Bachelor of Science and a Master of Business Administration from McMaster University.